rahulsarkar2160/simple-calc/README.md

 # HCJCalc

 A simple calculator built with HTML, CSS, and JavaScript.
-The application logic was implemented from scratch to strengthen my JavaScript and problem-solving skills.
+I built the application logic from scratch to strengthen my JavaScript and problem-solving skills.
+This project was less about creating a polished UI and more about challenging myself to think through and implement the functionality independently.

 ## Live Demo
 🔗 https://rahulsarkar2160.github.io/HCJ-Calc/